 Most security professionals understand the risks posed by wireless networking and that using Wi-Fi Protected Access (WPA or WPA2) is critical to the security of an environment.
 After all, failure to encrypt wireless traffic exposes communications to eavesdropping attacks and can open a network to the threat of penetration by outsiders.
 Most security professionals are also aware that the old Wired Equivalent Privacy (WEP) encryption standard is no longer a viable security mechanism due to several significant WEP security flaws.

 You might assume almost every organization would have WPA set up in a quick, simple fashion.
 Unfortunately, that assumption is incorrect.

 With that common understanding, you might assume almost every organization operating a wireless network would have WPA set up in a quick, simple fashion.
 Unfortunately, that assumption is incorrect.
 Today I heard from an employee at a very security-aware organization that they had just received a five-page configuration guide explaining how the employees could securely connect to the organization's wireless network.
 Is that really necessary in this day and age?
-In this tip, we'll discuss how to ensure you have the best Wi-Fi security for your midmarket organization without sacrificing usability.
+In this tip, fwe'll discuss how to ensure you have the best Wi-Fi security for your midmarket organization without sacrificing usability.

 WPA security: WPA PSK vs. WPA Enterprise